gbadamosi107/configure-ad/README.md

 </p>

 <p>
-To ensure connectivity between the two VMs, first we will log in to DC-1 and enable ICMPv4 on the local windows firewall.
-Then we will ping DC-1's private IP address from Client-1 and assess that the ping is successful.
+To ensure connectivity between the two VMs, first log in to DC-1 and enable ICMPv4 on the local windows firewall.
+Then ping DC-1's private IP address from Client-1 and assess that the ping is successful.
 </p>
 <br />